ASchwad/GTC/README.md

 --> Destroyed Police Car: +10 Points

 We implemented 4 different police movement patterns.
 These patterns vary with increasing score.
 The further you get, the harder the game will be.
 We integrated Firebase for the highscore funtionality.

+## Get Started

+The pods are already installed in this Repository.
+Clone this repo, build it in XCode and install it on your apple device (Iphone 7 or better due to ARKit processor requirements).
+Have fun!

 ## Disclaimer